-Coursework and Thesis option (Public and Development Management 889): For this option, you must follow three 30-credit elective modules and an appropriate, advanced course in research methodology and academic writing skills.
+• Coursework and Thesis option (Public and Development Management 889):

+For this option, you must follow three 30-credit elective modules and an appropriate, advanced course in research methodology and academic writing skills.
 In addition, you must complete a 90-credit thesis with guidance from an academic study leader.

-The coursework component is presented by means of modular and interactive telematics education:
+The coursework component is presented by means of block sessions and interactive telematics education:

-- Modular presentation means that you must attend blocked contact sessions of one to two weeks of lectures in January and in May at the Bellville Park campus.
+- Block sessions entail that you must attend lectures in blocks of one to two weeks at a time in January and in May at the Bellville Park campus.
 Further writing workshops may also be scheduled during the course of the year to give you time for dedicated writing. - For the interactive telematics presentations, you must attend two full days in the first semester and two full days in the second semester at an electronic study centre closer to where you live.
-You must also independently watch the provided video recordings and engage with study material. - For the remaining time, you will study at home and do assignments that must be submitted electronically. - Exams are written in Bellville or in Tshwane. - Full Thesis option (Public and Development Management 879):
+You must also independently watch the provided video recordings and engage with study material. - o For the remaining time, you will study at home and do assignments that must be submitted electronically. - o Exams are written in Bellville or in Tshwane. - Full Thesis option (Public and Development Management 879):

 This is the full research option.
-You must complete a course in appropriate advanced research methodology and academic writing (if you have not successfully completed such a course before) and a full thesis under guidance of an academic study leader.
+You must complete a course in appropriate advanced research methodology and academic writing (if you have not successfully completed such a course before) and a full thesis of 180 credits under guidance of an academic study leader.